damienaicheh/azure-devops-mobile-versioning/OVERVIEW.md

 ## Quick overview

-The tasks available in this extension ares:
+The tasks available in this extension are:

 - ExtractVersionFromTag
 - UpdateiOSVersionInfoPlist